- Supplement Facts

 What is the best way to take PRE?

-I see that PRE has 350 mg of caffeine.
+I see PRE has 350mg of caffeine.
 Is that amount safe?

-I heard that creatine can cause kidney problems and cause cramping.
+I heard creatine can cause kidney problems and cause cramping.
 Is that true?

-Absolutely not.
+- Absolutely not.
 Creatine is the most studied and effective supplement ever...period.
-Over 500 studies have been done on creatine, and none have been shown to cause any adverse side effects.
+Over 500 studies have been done on creatine and none have shown to cause any adverse side effects.
 However, you should expect to see big improvements in strength, power, and endurance after taking creatine.

 What makes PRE better than other pre-workouts?

-A lot of other pre-workouts use ingredients that are ineffective or not properly dosed.
-All the ingredients in PRE are research backed and dosed efficaciously based on the current scientific literature.
+- A lot of other pre-workouts use ingredients that are ineffective or not properly dosed.
+All the ingredient in PRE are research backed and dosed efficaciously based on the current scientific literature.

-PRE Workout Supplement Facts Panel, Label Image, and Suggested Use
+PRE Workout V5 Supplement Facts Panel, Label Image, and Suggested Use

 Ingredients may change from time to time as we update our products.
 Please check the label on the bottle.